55+ Best Instagram Spots in San Francisco for Unique Photos

 The Mission: Clarion Alley & Balmy Alley

-As you walk from one alley to the next, and around the Mission in general, you’ll definitely stumble upon more artwork on buildings and side streets.
+As you walk from one alley to the next and around the Mission in general, you’ll definitely stumble upon more artwork on buildings and side streets.

 Beyond the alleys, two of my favorites are the Women’s Building and the Frida Kahlo.
-The Women’s Building MaestraPeace Mural was created by female artists to depict the various contributions made by women word wide.
+Female artists created the Women’s Building Maestra Peace Mural to depict the various contributions made by women worldwide.
 And who doesn’t love a Frida Kahlo image?!

 Balmy Alley Murals in the Mission District San Francisco